steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Using-Relative-Paths.md

 ## Using Export Program as VST3 Preset... with Export Files

-**Export Program as VST3 Preset...** with **Export Files** allows you to create a working directory and export all the required files to it in a single operation.
+**Export Program as VST3 Preset...** with **Export Files** activated allows you to create a working directory and export all the required files to it in a single operation.

 1. In the **Program Tree**, right-click the program and select **Import/Export > Export Program as VST3 Preset...**
 1. Activate **Export files**.